Skip to navigation Skip to content

 Example 3

-Brad entered into a salary sacrificing agreement with his employer.
+Brad entered into a salary sacrificing agreement with their employer.
 Brad claims CCB for child Michael.
-The child care fees are paid by his employer in full and Brad is therefore not charged for child care used at his centre.
+The child care fees are paid by their employer in full and Brad is therefore not charged for child care used at this centre.
 Brad is not eligible for CCB (and CCR) due to not being liable for the child care fees.

 5